RichHorrocks/CryptoCoin-Price-Indicator/README.md

 ------
-first line is the install directory first number is the refresh time  in seconds second line is exchange for btc (mtgox,btce,bitstamp, etc) third line is a boolean (true or false) for toggling the display of btc data fourth line is exchange for ltc (mtgox,btce) fifth line is a boolean (true or false) for toggling the display of ltc data sixth line is exchange for nmc (btce) seventh line is a boolean (true or false) for toggling the display of nmc data
+first line is the install directory first number is the refresh time  in seconds second line is exchange for btc (btce,bitstamp, etc) third line is a boolean (true or false) for toggling the display of btc data fourth line is exchange for ltc (btce) fifth line is a boolean (true or false) for toggling the display of ltc data sixth line is exchange for nmc (btce) seventh line is a boolean (true or false) for toggling the display of nmc data